Paul Chadick: Professional career

 Chadick returned to Trenton for the 1948–49 season.
 He played in 13 games for Trenton before a ruptured disk in his back led to him missing the rest of the season.
 "I was virtually helpless," Chadick said.
 "I could hardly bend.
 It was so bad that my wife had to help me dress and undress.
 And even after the operation, which required a six-inch gash, I thought I'd never play again."
-In the games he did play in, Chadick recorded 42 field goals and 31 free throws for a total of 115 points.
+In the games he did play in that season, Chadick recorded 42 field goals and 31 free throws for a total of 115 points.
 An October 1949 article in the Journal-Every Evening stated that "some basketball observers" rated Chadick as "the best player ever developed in Wilmington."
 He missed the 1949–50 season as a result of his injury, although he did take part in a benefit game with the Wilmington All-Stars.
-At the beginning of the 1950–51 season, Chadick received permission from doctors to play and signed with the Lancaster Rockets.
-His release was reported on December 1.
+At the beginning of the 1950–51 season, Chadick received permission from doctors to play and signed with the Lancaster Rockets of the EBL.
+His release was later reported on December 1.
 Shortly afterwards, he returned to Delaware and joined the St. John's team in the CYO League.
 In his first game with St. John's, Chadick scored 15 points and led the team to a 54–38 win over St. Paul's.
 By December 15, Chadick was second in the league scoring with 147 points on 56 field goals and 35 free throws.
 At 32 years old, Chadick was the oldest player in the league but was still described as being "as good as ever."
-Butch Bailey, who played with Chadick on St. Paul's in 1940–41 and was at the time their coach, said "Paul is as good a basketball player now as he ever was.
+Butch Bailey, who played with Chadick on St. Paul's in 1940–41 and was at the time the St. Paul's coach, said "Paul is as good a basketball player now as he ever was.
 He's still a hustler, still aggressive and still a great shotmaker.
 He's lost some of his speed, but he more than makes up for this with his experience.
 Except for last season, when he didn't play, I would say Paul was one of the best five players in the city in each of the last 15 years.
 He's always had it."
 On December 27, he was selected a CYO Major League All-Star.
 Chadick scored 18 points for the All-Stars (leading the team) in an exhibition against St. Mary's, helping them win 58–50 in a game that benefited the Delaware Day School for Handicapped Children transportation fund.
 In February 1951, he was selected to the Delaware All-Star basketball team that played against the Harlem Aces.
-In the CYO League, Chadick led St. John's to a third-place finish.
+Chadick led St. John's to a third-place finish in the CYO League.
 St. John's was entered after the CYO season to the Delaware senior basketball tournament, where they advanced through the quarter-finals before being eliminated by Kappa Alpha.